noahzarro/netsec/README.md

 ## Handing in Exercises

 You can hand in exercises by creating a **confidential** issue with a title starting with `[exercise-hand-in]`.
-You can attach your solutions to this issue.
+You should use the filled in exercise template as the body of the issue.